varvet/serenade.js/README.md

 model.property 'name'
 ```

-Now we can set and get the name property using the `set` and `get` methods:
+Now we can set and get the name property using the `set` and `get` functions:

 ``` coffeescript
 model.set('name', 'Peter')